-This course provides students with the academic and professional skills needed for success in the MPH Program and careers in the field of public health.
-Students will hone skills in written and oral communication and develop foundational competence in software for data analysis and presentation.
-The course will also prepare students with the skills needed for entering and thriving within the public health workforce.
-(2 credits).
+This course provides students with a foundational understanding of the profession and science of public health and the factors related to human health.
+In addition, students will develop and/or hone academic and professional skills needed for success in the MPH Program and their careers.
+Skills to be addressed include library research, quantitative and qualitative software, and written and oral communication.
+Students will also develop an understanding of the MPH passport and its relevance to preparation for public health practice.
+(3 credits).
 Course Instructor: Diane Marie M. St. George, PhD